 Are there days that end and you feel as if you have accomplished nothing?
-Or in actual sense, you really hasn’t accomplished anything of value?
+Or in an actual sense, you really haven’t accomplished anything of value?
 I hate that feeling of going to bed feeling tired and yet I know so well I have not done something productive.

-I have often sought different ways that I can make my days more productive and not only to make me feel good about myself, but to be a step closer to my goals.
+I have often sought different ways that I can make my days more productive and not only to make me feel good about myself but to be a step closer to my goals.
 I learned that there are some daily habits that I can follow and incorporate into my system to have more productive days.
-Some of these are;

 Do it even when you don’t feel like it